sourav-bk/Golang/Topic/Docker.md

 ***Core Architectural Components ::***

 Docker Core Architecture have 3 core Components - **1.
 Docker Client | 2.
-Docker Daemon | 3.
-Docker Registries**
+Docker Host / Docker Daemon | 3.
+Docker Registries  **

 Docker uses a client–server architecture.
 The Docker-client talks to the Docker-Daemon, which builds, runs, and manages containers.
 They communicate through a REST API via UNIX sockets or a network interface.